 Your GPA is recalculated based on the academic core courses (including English, math, science, social studies and foreign language).
 UCF uses a 4.0 grading scale, and also awards additional quality points for any weighted courses within the academic core.
 Courses marked as pre-AP, pre-IB, pre-AICE and honors are given an additional 0.5 quality point.
 Advanced Placement (AP), International Baccalaureate (IB), Advanced International Certification of Education (AICE) and Dual Enrollment (DE) courses are given 1 additional quality point.

 Applicants who present a GED will also be considered for admission.
-Official GED results, a partial high school transcript, and ACT and/or SAT results must be submitted.
+Official GED results, a partial high school transcript, and ACT, SAT and/or CLT results must be submitted.

 For freshmen, the mid-range (middle 50 percent) of our Fall entering class was: